rickspencer3/idcsv-split/README.md

 Tool for splitting large InfluxDB Flux CSV files into smaller files to aid ingestion.

 Usage: change the name of the file on line 7 to the target file.

+The resulting files will be named part*n*.csv, where "n" is a number up to the number of files created.
+Currently puts 100 tables in each file.